dsciitism/WNUT-2020-Task-2/README.md

 12. Predict Labels for Valid dataset
     - Split into batches and evaluate ( to reduce time of computation and execution )

+# RoBERTa
+A pretrained model, introduced by Facebook, which uses robustly optimized techniques upon bert.
+The main difference between Bert and Roberta which makes Roberta perform well is dynamic masking technique and removal of next sentence prediction (NSP).
+Also, Roberta is trained on a larger set of data than Bert.

 ## Results

 Roberta outperformed all methods in both approaches after considering the average of F1 scores obtained after several times of execution.